Beyond the Darklands (New Zealand TV series)

-Beyond the Darklands is a New Zealand true crime television series that airs on TVNZ's TV One.
+Beyond the Darklands is a New Zealand true crime television series that aired on TVNZ's TV One.
 It is narrated and presented by clinical psychologist Nigel Latta, with each episode focusing on a certain criminal (usually a murderer or team of murderers).
-The show has run for five seasons.
+The show ran for five seasons.
 Inspiration for the series came from Latta's 2003 book Into the Darklands: Unveiling the Predators Among Us, which dealt with Latta's work as a forensic psychologist.

-An Australian series of the same name based on the New Zealand show has been running since 2009.
-The TVNZ series was previously shown in Australia on the ci channel on Foxtel.
+An Australian series of the same name, based on the New Zealand show, was produced in 2009.